El Tatio: Geothermal field

 El Tatio is well known as a geothermal field in Chile, and is the largest geyser field in the Southern Hemisphere with about 8% of all geysers in the world.
-Only the fields at Yellowstone in the United States and Dolina Geizerov, are larger.
+Only the fields at Yellowstone in the United States and Dolina Geizerov in Russia are larger.
 They also have taller geysers than at El Tatio, where geyser fountains are on average only 75 cm high.
 Together with Sol de Mañana, which is just east of El Tatio in Bolivia, it is also the highest-altitude geyser field in the world.

 The geothermal field covers an area of 30 km2 at elevations of 4200–4600 m, and is characterized by fumaroles, hot springs, steam vents and steaming soil.
 Stronger geothermal activity is located within three discrete areas covering a total of 10 km2 surface, and includes boiling water fountains, hot springs, geysers, mudpots, mud volcanoes and sinter terraces; further, chimneys of extinct geysers have been noted.
 One of these three areas lies within a valley, the second on a flat surface and the third along the banks of the Rio Salado.
 The first area offers a notable contrast between the snow-covered Andes, the coloured hills that surround the field and the white deposits left by the geothermal activity.
 Most geysers of El Tatio are found here and are particularly noticeable in cold weather.
 A similar landscape exists at the third (lower) area, with the presence of the Rio Salado river adding an additional element to the landscape.
 The second area is located between a creek and a hill and includes an artificial 15 × 30 m pool for tourists.
 Its vents often have higher discharges than others in the field.